ashkan117/web-portfolio/content/posts/reverse-row-cols-matrix.md

 date= 2023-06-03T10:29:24-07:00
 draft= false
 series= ["Flip Matrix"]
-tags= ["recursion", "backtracking"]
+tags= ["recursion", "backtracking", "python-tips"]
 +++

-## Compliment index and List Comprehensions
+## Introduction
+I want to cover the [Flipping the Matrix](https://www.hackerrank.com/challenges/flipping-the-matrix/problem) problem in a non optimal way in order to practice a few fundamentals that I think are important.
+In this post we'll cover nested loops and list comprehensions and in the next post we will cover backtracking and combinations.

+List comprehensions are not a one size fix all tool.
+The more complicated the looping logic is the harder it becomes to read the code in many cases.
+Use it where it feels natural and don't force things.
+Even in this case there is not an insane benefit to using them but I thought it would be good educational content.

-List comphrehensions end up being very handy in this problem since it's an easy way to create a matrix using our original matrix but not modifying the original matrix.
+In this problem list comprehensions end up being very handy in this problem since it's an easy way to create a matrix using our original matrix but not modifying the original matrix.

-### Compliment index helps us simplify our code
+> When manipulating existing iterables see if list comprehensions can simplify your work and logic.

+## Using the idea of a compliment to simplify code
-In this view the way we are able to handle things is by copying everything over except the row or column we're interested in.
+When we're flipping/reversing a row/column what we're really doing is keeping everything the same except for the row or column we're interested in.
 For that row or column we're interested in we want to look at things in reverse.
 However, that sort of logic is not too simple to code since we're trying to do conditional loops.
+It would look something like.

 ```python
 if row_we_want_to_reverse: